 Board of Advisors, The Harlan Institute

-Respondents will argue that the Second Amendment does not prohibit states from denying a law-abiding person a license to carry a handgun outside the home.
+Respondents will argue that the Fourteenth Amendment does not prohibit states universities from using race conscious affirmative action.

 Phase 1 - Research and Write Your Brief

 Teams will research and write their briefs.
+Carefully review the lesson plan.
 The brief must be a minimum of 2,000 words.
 Please download this template.
 The brief should have the following sections: